 NASA's Mission to Pluto and the Kuiper Belt

-And that's my report for now.
-I plan to write again in the late summer.
-Meanwhile, I hope you’ll keep on exploring — just as we do!
+I’ll write again in early 2024.
+In the meantime, I hope you’ll always keep exploring — just as we do!

 There are many ways to follow New Horizons news and commentary on social media!
 You can find others by searching on the Web.